-International students generally must have F-1 student status to enter the Eli Whitney Students Program, and must register as full-time students during their entire tenure at Yale.
-To count as a full-time student you must take a minimum of three courses each semester.
-You will not be able to enroll with only tourist status (B1/B2 or visa waiver).
+International students generally must have F-1 status to enter the Eli Whitney Students Program and must register as full-time students during their tenure at Yale.
+A minimum of three Yale credits (i.e. three semester courses) is considered full-time.

 Please note that if your application materials include any documents that are not in English, you must provide an official English translation in addition to the original documents.
 International candidates must have the proper examining agencies send official copies of any external certifications (e.g. British A-Levels, International Baccalaureate, and others) directly to the Yale Undergraduate Admissions Office.
 We will also accept copies of international credentials provided by your prior educational institutions (e.g. secondary school, university).

 English proficiency exams